adamhammes/site/content/articles/image-pipelines/index.md

----
++++
-title: "Creating an Image Pipeline"
+title = "Creating an Image Pipeline" date = 2019-06-01T20:40:53-04:00
-date: 2019-06-01T20:40:53-04:00
-draft: false
+draft = false
-description: >
+description = """
-  Working with images is a common occurrence in the life of a frontend developer.
-This article discusses optimization techniques and hosting methods, with a healthy dose of shell-fu mixed in.
+  Working with images is a common occurrence in the life of a frontend \
----
+  developer.
+This article discusses optimization techniques and hosting \
+  methods, with a healthy dose of shell-fu mixed in. \
+"""
++++

 ## Table of Contents